Measures of net effects in signed social and ecological networks: Net effects in ecological networks

-If $B = -I_n + B^\dagger$ is one of the beta-matrices selected in the process described at the end of the previous section, and we compute $\langle \mathscr{K} (B^\dagger,1/n) \rangle$, the result is roughly zero.
-But if we recalculate the mean Katz net effect along the process for the matrix that results every time a species becomes extinct and the corresponding row and column is deleted, we obtain a function that is increasing on average.
-Typical examples are shown in Figure~\ref{optimization}.
-This suggests that an ``evolutionary optimization principle'' might be at work in the evolution of species under GLV dynamics, in the sense that the mean Katz net effect is optimized on average along the process.
+and recalculate it along the process described above for the matrix that results every time a species becomes extinct, and the corresponding row and column are deleted, we obtain a function that is increasing on average.
+This suggests that an <<optimization principle>> might be at work in the evolution of species abundances under gLV dynamics.

-Related to the above, we have also noticed the following fact.
-Given the manner in which matrix $B$ has been selected, on average one-half of the interactions in the ecological network represented by $B^\dagger$ are predator–prey, one-quarter are competitive, and one-quarter are mutualistic.
-But even if we change these proportions in our simulations, we observe that, as more species become extinct, competitive interactions tend to disappear almost altogether, and mutualistic interactions tend to preponderate.
-This suggests that a ``generalized competitive exclusion principle'' might be also at work in the evolution of species under GLV dynamics.